Comet dust

-Comet dust refers to cosmic dust that originates from a comet.
+Comet dust is cosmic dust that originates from a comet.
 Comet dust can provide clues to comets' origin.
 When the Earth passes through a comet dust trail, it can produce a meteor shower.

 Physical characteristics

 Size

 The majority of dust from comet activity is sub-micrometer to roughly micrometer in size.
 However, this fraction is short-lived, as radiation pressure causes them to blow out of the Solar System or spiral inwards.

 The next size class is large, "fluffy" or "cluster-type" aggregates of the above grains.
 These are typically 20-100 micrometers, a size not arbitrary but observed as the porous aggregates tend to fracture or compact.

 Larger particles are micrometeoroids, not dust.
 In the absence of a definition from the IAU, groups devised their own definitions of dust: smaller than 100 micrometers, 50, 40, 30, and 20 microns, and <10 μm.
 Some of these dust/micrometeorite definitions are approximate or ambiguous, some overlapping or self-conflicting.

 The IAU released a formal statement in 2017.
 Meteoroids are 30 micrometers to 1 meter, dust is smaller, and the term "micrometeoroid" is discouraged (though not micrometeorite).
 The IMO noted the new definition, but still displays a prior definition on their site.
 The Meteoritical Society site retains its prior definition, 0.001 cm.
 The AMS has posted no rigorous definition.